Hookkiring/MyoCAS/README.md

 MyoCAS is an image-analysis platform for quantitative analysis of myotube contractility, active-region detection, myotube area, sarcomere organization, and sarcomere maturation patterns from microscopy images and time-lapse videos.

-This repository contains the main MyoCAS analysis scripts, model training scripts, example data, trained weight files, and example outputs used for the MyoCAS workflow.
+This repository contains the main MyoCAS analysis scripts, model training scripts, lightweight example data, documentation, and example outputs used for the MyoCAS workflow.
+Large trained model weight files are provided separately as GitHub Release assets.

 This repository is intended for academic, educational, and non-commercial research use.
 Commercial use is not permitted without prior permission from the author.
 See the [License](#license) section for details.